SMLC-NYSBC/TARDIS/README.md

   -fl, --filter_by_length INTEGER
                                   Filtering parameters for microtubules,
                                   defining maximum microtubule length in
                                   angstrom.
-All filaments shorter then this
+All filaments shorter than this
                                   length will be deleted.
                                   [default: 500]